RIT-EVT/BMS/docs/source/srs.rst

 The DEV1 motorcycle will make use of custom battery packs which will provide power to the entirety of the DEV1 architecture during normal operation.
-The target event for the DEV1 motorcycle is a 24 hour endurance race.
+The target event for the DEV1 motorcycle is a 24-hour endurance race.
 With these considerations in mind, the DEV1 BMS is critical to the success and safety of the DEV1 project.
 A critical component is the safety of the battery cells within the battery packs.
 As such, the DEV1 BMS will need